New Zealand's largest fishery is hoki

 Management measures for hoki

-Hoki quota owners have been concerned about potential declines in the western hoki in recent years and have voluntarily agreed to shelve quota (forego catch) even prior to the official TACC changes in 2019 and 2021.
-For example, the fishing industry:
+Hoki quota owners had been concerned about potential declines in the western hoki in previous years and so voluntarily agreed to shelve quota (forego catch) even prior to the official TACC changes in 2019 and 2021.

-These measures have been developed to minimise and reverse the recent decline in the HOK 1 western stock biomass to ensure that the stock remains in good health and does not decline below the target range.
-In addition to the annual stock assessment and area catch limit, hoki are also managed using voluntary Hoki Operational Procedures consisting of:
+These measures have been developed to ensure that the stocks remain in good health and do not decline below the target range.
+In addition to the annual stock assessment and area catch limits, hoki are also managed using voluntary Hoki Operational Procedures.
+These consist of:

 - Hoki Management Areas where vessel operators have agreed not to target hoki with vessels over 28 metres within 4 areas where there is relatively high abundance of small hoki.